samervin/python-web-server/blog/posts/dice-forge-solo.md

 - [1 sun] Elder (Start of turn: -3 gold for 4 points)
 - [1 sun] Wild Spirits (3 gold + 3 moon)
 - [2 sun] Guardian's Owl (1 gold, 1 sun, or 1 moon) instead of Celestial Ship (Temple dice face)
     - This die face would probably work fine with the AI, since there are already rules for buying die faces.
-I picked the option that required less fiddling with die faces.
+I picked the option that required less fiddling.
 - [3 sun] Guardian's Shield (Conditional die faces) instead of Minotaur (Everyone else rolls, lose rolled resources)
     - Rather than risk the AI buying the Minotaur at the wrong time, it just forges a die face.
 - [4 sun] Gorgon (just points) instead of Triton (6 gold, 2 sun, or 2 moon)